-Gambling Addiction:
+Gambling Addiction

-You risk what you value when you gamble in the hopes of obtaining something even more valuable.
 Compulsive gambling, also called gambling disorder, is the uncontrollable urge to keep gambling despite the negative effects it has on your life.
 Gambling disorder involves repeated gambling behavior.
 Even when it results in severe issues, they will keep doing it.
 These actions cause issues for the person, their family, and society as a whole.
 Gambling addiction may overstimulate the brain’s reward system, similar to alcohol or drugs, which can lead to addiction.

-What are the Symptoms of Gambling Addiction?
+Symptoms of Gambling Disorder

 Symptoms of gambling disorder may include: